-Students should submit a soft copy (pdf file) of their dissertation by the deadline of 12 noon on 28th August 2024.
+Students should submit a soft copy (pdf file) of their dissertation by the deadline of 12 noon on 3rd September 2025.
 This will then be submitted to the Turnitin plagiarism system.
 At the time of online submission, students will be required to complete an online declaration.
 In particular this requires students to confirm that the work contained in the dissertation has not been submitted, wholly or substantially, for a degree of Oxford University, or for a degree of any other institution.

 Students should retain a copy of the dissertation for their own use.
 In particular students should bring their own copy to the viva.
-After marking, copies of the dissertation will be deposited in the collection and given to the supervisors.
+After marking, copies of the dissertation will be deposited in the collection (with permission from students) and given to the supervisors.